 COVID-19 Safety Protocols

-Below is a summary of applicable rules currently in place that may be helpful to departments.
+Below is a summary of applicable rules that may be helpful to departments.
 Please continue to adhere to these important safety measures, which remain in place to promote the safety and wellness of our UConn Health community.

-Please note that this guidance is subject to change based upon conditions in the future (including, but not limited to, rising transmission rates, concerns about vaccine protection levels, variant spread, etc.).
-Updates will be issued as needed.
-Please also visit our COVID-19 Staff Information website for information and updates.
+Please note that this guidance is subject to change based upon conditions in the future including, but not limited to, rising transmission rates, concerns about vaccine protection levels, variant spread, etc. Updates will be issued as needed.

 In accordance with the UConn Health Universal Mask Protocol, mask wearing is required by all individuals inside all UConn Health facilities and while entering/exiting the facilities.
 Masks must always be worn in common areas (such as lobbies, reception areas, waiting rooms, restrooms, elevators, shared hallways) regardless of the exceptions listed below.

-- When individuals are outside and 6' distancing may be maintained;
+- When individuals are outside and 6 ft. distancing may be maintained;

 - When individuals are in non-clinical/non-health care settings* and they are working alone in an enclosed space;

-- While actively eating/drinking, provided 6' distance maintained.
+- While actively eating/drinking, provided 6 ft. distance maintained.

 *Non-clinical/non-health care settings do not include any areas where there is provision of patient care services (including autopsies) and health care support services (services that facilitate the provision of health care services, such as patient intake/admission, patient food services, research involving direct contact with participants, equipment and facility maintenance, housekeeping services, health care laundry services, medical waste handling services, and medical equipment cleaning/reprocessing services).
 Examples of non-clinical/non-health care settings may include administrative offices, academic spaces, research laboratory spaces, and conference/meeting rooms outside of inpatient or outpatient clinic settings.